bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 infrastructure at all, just deploy and have it work (e.g., no selecting region or instance size).

-Of course, these benefits do come with tradeoffs.
+Of course, these benefits do come with trade-offs.
 Their serverless code `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__, the same technology that Chrome's JavaScript engine uses to sandbox each browser tab, and enables Workers to have high performance and low